pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

 Here's a naive implementation.
 By "naive", I mean that it sort of works in some cases, but doesn't in general; it's the kind of thing that one might write, only to discover that when other people start using it, it breaks in really weird and confusing ways.
-It's worth going through, though, because the way in which is is wrong is instructive :-)
+It's worth going through, though, because the way in which is is wrong is instructive.

 Firstly, in our `processing.py` file we have the processing code, just as before: